Skip to content

 • gateway-<version>.zip - zipped version of the Gateway module

-• A Bitwarden link containing the Gateway the Helm values required to connect to the orchestrator.
+• A Bitwarden Send link containing sensitive Helm Chart values

 Apheris shares the password to the Bitwarden Send link via a separate channel for security reasons.